Fall Prevention and Management

 - Improving Lighting.
 Poor lighting can hide potential obstacles.
 Make sure there is good lighting and accessible light switches in risky areas, such as the top and bottom of stairs, long hallways, and in the bedroom, to maximize vision and awareness.

 - Home modification resources.
-As mentioned above, many organizations provide research, training, technical, and financial assistance in modifying a home to make it more accessible.
+As mentioned above, many organizations provide research, training, and technical, and financial assistance in modifying a home to make it more accessible.
 Visit the following organizations below to learn more:

 Rebuilding Together – An organization that aspires to build safe homes and communities for everyone by repairing homes and building up communities.